Blog

 • Ongoing Staff Training:

 Ensure asset managers and auditors are trained on current accounting policies and technology.
-Well-trained teams avoid errors in tagging, counting, and recording assets.
+As a result, well-trained teams avoid errors in tagging, counting, and recording assets.

 • Utilize Audit Software:

 Automated asset audit tools (such as AssetCues’ Asset Verification app) digitize the process.
-They can scan barcodes/RFID to update the register, generate exception reports, and speed reconciliation, reducing manual work and errors.
+Additionally, they can scan barcodes/RFID to update the register, generate exception reports, and speed reconciliation, reducing manual work and errors.

 Technology and Tools for Asset Verification